Bylaws of the Tampa Democratic Socialists of America

 ARTICLE II.
 Purpose.

-The Tampa Bay Local Chapter of Democratic Socialists of America seeks to facilitate the transition to a truly democratic and socialist society, one in which the means/resources of production are democratically and socially controlled.
+The TDSA seeks to facilitate the transition to a truly democratic and socialist society, one in which the means and resources of production are democratically and socially controlled.

-DSA rejects an economic order based solely on private profit, alienated labor, gross inequalities of wealth and power, discrimination based on race, gender or sexual orientation, and brutality and violence in defense of the status quo.
+TDSA rejects an economic order based solely on private profit, alienated labor, gross inequalities of wealth and power, discrimination based on race, gender or sexual orientation, or brutality and violence in defense of the status quo.

 Our conception of socialism is a profoundly democratic one.
 It is rooted in the belief that human beings should be free to develop to their fullest potential, that public policies should be determined not by wealth but by popular participation, and that individual liberties should be carefully safeguarded.
-It is committed to a freedom of speech that does not recoil from dissent, to a freedom to organize independent trade unions, women’s groups, political parties, and other formations — recognizing these as essential bulwarks against the dangers of an intrusive state.
-It is committed to a freedom of religion that acknowledges the rights of those for whom spiritual concerns are central.
+It is committed to: (1) a freedom of speech that does not recoil from dissent; (2) a freedom of assembly, including that allows organizing independent trade unions, women’s groups, political parties, and other formations — recognizing these as essential bulwarks against the dangers of an intrusive state; and freedom of religion that acknowledges the rights of those for whom spiritual concerns are central.

 ARTICLE III.
 Membership.